What You Need To Know Before Traveling To Italy – A First-Timer Guide

 Need to use a public restroom in Italy?
 Well, don’t be surprised if it comes with a small fee.
 Because of this, you will want to make sure you carry some extra euros on you!

 Visiting Italy in the summer and plan on only packing tank tops and mini shorts?
 Well, you might want to think again!
 Before traveling to Italy, keep in mind that you might need to pack some church attire.

 This is especially true when visiting the Vatican.
-Shoulders and knees should be covered along with the possibility of needing close-toed shoes.
+Shoulders and knees should be covered, along with the possibility of needing close-toed shoes.
 Some churches will not let you enter without the correct attire.

-Get a Guide in Rome
+Get a Guide For Popular Attractions

 The top reason we used a guide was to SKIP THE LINE!
 The line for the Vatican can be 3 hours long, so for a little extra money, I rather have more time to spend exploring.
-We went off on our own at times and the information was really insightful.
+We went off on our own at times, and the information was really insightful.

 I would also highly recommend the night tour of the Colosseum.
 We really wanted to do this but did not book far enough in advance.
-I hear it’s an amazing experience and you pretty much have it to yourself!
+I hear it’s an amazing experience, and you pretty much have it to yourself!
 Check out tour guides here!